Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   1. :code:`output/specimages/` contains the G280 data frames for our observations.
 They have been renamed to include the orbit number and frame number within each orbit.
   2. :code:`output/directimages/` contains the F300X photometric filter image.
 This image was presented to you in Stage 0 to locate the target star in.
   3. :code:`output/visitfiles/` contains files that were associated with the program ID, visit, and specific orbit, but not associated with image data.
+For this dataset, no visit files were identified.
   4. :code:`output/miscfiles/` contains all other files associated with the program ID and visit.

 The outputs of the pipeline will be stored in :code:`output/outputs/`.
 Stages 0, 1, and 2 output to :code:`output/outputs/stage_0/`, :code:`output/outputs/stage_1/`, and :code:`output/outputs/stage_2/` respectively.
 Stages 1 and 2 can be run multiple times on the same Stage 0 output.
 Stage 1 can output to its own subfolder based on the :code:`output_run` variable supplied.
 Stage 2 can receive different Stage 1 run inputs based on the :code:`input_run` variable, and can also output to its own :code:`output_run` subfolder.
 For this run, we used :code:`demo` as the input and output run names, so we can find our Stage 1 and 2 outputs in :code:`output/outputs/stage_1/demo/` and :code:`output/outputs/stage_2/demo/`.